UMAprotocol/UMIPs/UMIPs/umip-add-polygon-derivative-factory-as-creator.md

 # Technical Specification

-### Here is a breakdown on the whole deployment process of a new derivative:
+### Breakdown on the whole deployment process of a new derivative:

-1. Our DAO address (which is currently a team address until the DAO is set up) calls `deployPoolAndDerivative` or `deployOnlyDerivative` of `Deployer.sol`.
-2. `Deployer.sol` calls `createPerpetual` function of `DerivativeFactory.sol` and this function will call `createPerpetual` function of the base contract `PerpetualPoolPartyCreator.sol` that will deploy the new `PerpetualPoolParty.sol`.
+For reference on the deployment process you can check [[UMIP-101](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-101.md) as the process remains the same with the current version deployed on Polygon.

 ### Modifications done:

+The only modification done since the previous approved version of the `DerivativeFatory.sol` is the update from pragma solidity version 0.6.12 to 0.8.4.

-No modifications were done to the `DerivativeFactory.sol` since the previously approved and deployed version.
-For reference check [UMIP-101](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-101.md).
+Apart from that no modifications were done to the actual code base.
+The previous version modifications can be seen in [UMIP-101](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-101.md).

-### Nesting of the contracts:

-1. `PerpetualPoolParty.sol` is a derived contract that inherit from `PerpetualLiquidatablePoolParty.sol`.
-2. `PerpetualLiquidatablePoolParty.sol` is derived contract that inherit from `PerpetualPositionManagerPoolParty.sol`.
-3. `PerpetualPositionManagerPoolParty.sol` is derived contract that inherit from `FeePayerParty.sol`.

-Each one of those contracts have its own library for gas optimization:
-1. `PerpetualPoolPartyCreator.sol` uses `PerpetualPoolPartyLib.sol` for gas optimization.
-2. `PerpetualLiquidatablePoolParty.sol` uses `PerpetualLiquidatablePoolPartyLib.sol` for gas optimization.
-3. `PerpetualPositionManagerPoolParty.sol` uses `PerpetualPositionManagerPoolPartyLib.sol` for gas optimization.
-4. `FeePayerParty.sol` uses `FeePayerPartyLib.sol` for gas optimization.

 # List of deployed contracts: